 One if the major issues the original ZenBook 3 had was its keyboard.
 Its short key travel made each keystroke feel like it ended abruptly, as if typing on wood.
 Thankfully the new ZenBook 3 Deluxe remedies that issue by offering deeper key travel, 1.2mm to the original’s 0.8mm, and better tactile feel overall.

 Each keystroke is deep, ending in a satisfying click — even if it is softer than you’d get out of a typical mechanical keyboard.
 The keyboard also features a gold backlight which shines through the key caps without much light leakage, even in a completely dark room.
+It’s a good keyboard that competes well with the crisp if shallow version on the Dell XPS 13 and the overall excellent HP Spectre x360.

 Unfortunately, the fingerprint sensor takes us the top right corner of the touchpad, and its immediate area is a dead zone on the touchpad.
 Despite that, it works with Windows Hello and works well, even if you tap it at an odd angle.